pedroaltobelli23/24-2-mlops-project-car_object_detection/docs/tutorial_data_versioning.md

 ./scripts/new_dataset_version.sh vA.B.C
 ```

-3. To use a specific data version:
+## Use specific data version

+1. Checkout to the tag and do a dvc checkout:

 ```Bash
 git checkout vA.B.C